19hours/sg-statutes/Acts/Casino Control Act.md

 (iii) whether in Singapore or elsewhere, an offence involving dishonesty or moral turpitude;

-(c) that the licensee has contravened a condition of his special employee licence;
+(c) that the licensee has contravened a provision of this Act or a condition of his special employee licence;

+[Act 36 of 2012 wef 31/01/2013]

-(d) that the licensee has failed to provide information that he is required by this Act to provide or has provided information knowing it to be false or misleading;
+(d) that the licensee has failed to provide information that he is required by this Act to provide or has provided information knowing it to be false or misleading or reckless as to whether it is so;

+[Act 36 of 2012 wef 31/01/2013]

 (e) that the licensee has become bankrupt, applied to take the benefit of any law relating to bankrupt or insolvent debtors, has compounded with his creditors or made an assignment of his remuneration for their benefit;

-(f) that for any reason, the licensee is not a suitable person to be the holder of the special employee licence.
+(f) that for any reason, the licensee is, in the opinion of the Authority, no longer a suitable person to hold a special employee licence, having regard to the matters in section 85(1).

+[Act 36 of 2012 wef 31/01/2013]

 (2) The Authority may inquire into whether there are grounds for disciplinary action against a licensee.